ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - Treatment?
     - Type of treatment?
     - Adherent?
+    - Multiplier
     - Untreated LDL-C
   * - 1
     - 2
     - Yes
     - Medium Intensity
     - Adherent
+    - 1.362 (36.2% increase)
     - 2 * 1.362 = 2.724
   * - 2
     - 1.9
     - No
     - N/A
     - N/A
+    - N/A
     - 1.9
   * - 3
     - 2.3
     - Yes
     - High Intensity
     - Not adherent
+    - 1 (0% increase)
     - 2.3 (does not change due to nonadherence)

-As simulants move age categories and change LDL-C, the **same percent increase in LDL-C** from initialization will be applied.
+As simulants move age categories and change LDL-C, the **same multiplier** from initialization will be applied.
 If simulant 1 in the table above ages into a new category and their raw LDL-C is now 2.4, their untreated SBP will be 2.4 * 1.362 = 3.2688 regardless of their current treatment category.